Project Risk Management Plan and Process

 6. Risk Monitoring

 Whatever solution you have provided to manage the risks has to be monitored and its progress has to be tracked.
-The risk owner will be responsible for tracking the progress, but the Project Manager should stay updated about the risk resolution.
+The risk owner will be responsible for tracking the progress, but the project manager should stay updated on the risk resolution.
 All of the risks involved in the project have to be monitored by the Project Manager to ensure the smooth sailing of the project.
-Set meetings with the risk owners and decide the mode of communication such as video calling or face to face.
-You have to be transparent to the entire team so that everyone knows what may go wrong with the project.
+Set meetings with the risk owners and decide the mode of communication such as video calling or face-to-face.
+You must be transparent to the entire team so everyone knows what may go wrong with the project.
 This way everyone may think of better ways of dealing with the risk and yield better results with the project.

 Other ways of dealing with Risks